theuntamed839/AtomDB/AtomDB/Docs/Overview.md

 35. we should cache the checksum & location block.
 36. all position var should be int and file should be limited.
 37. we should only map only the blocks. rather than mmapping whole file since we already have read the pointers. and header.
-38. we can write checksums in sorted order so that we can retrive checksums together (cache them) and perform binary search.
+38. we can write checksums in sorted order so that we can retrive checksums together (cache them) and perform binary org.g2n.atomdb.search.
 39. can we share a mmaped file with other readers ? or is it that we do share internally.

 # Bottlenecks
-1. multiple sst reads.
+1. multiple org.g2n.atomdb.sst reads.
 (Partially solved by Objective->3)
 2. heavy compaction.
 3. No proper caching for recently retrieved block, k-v,
-4. multiple disk seeks and reads for single request. **(Many sst)**
+4. multiple disk seeks and reads for single request. **(Many org.g2n.atomdb.sst)**
 5. multiple jumps in a **single SST**
-6. N sst -> N bloom filter reads. in worst case N SST binary search. ( can't we unify things)
+6. N org.g2n.atomdb.sst -> N bloom filter reads. in worst case N SST binary org.g2n.atomdb.search. ( can't we unify things)
 7. Compacting random files with any patterns.
 8. Do not compress the plain primitives, they are not compressible.